 Like most abandoned structures, particularly ones which once dealt with serious health outbreaks, the derelict site became well-known for reports of apparitions peering out the windows of one of the former hospital wards.

 Located near the village of Gartcosh, the once derelict building is now being converted into a luxury village, much like the very haunted Charles Camsell Hospital in Edmonton, Alberta.
 (Why do people want to convert old hospitals into homes in these scary locations?
-Would you live in a former asylum?)
+Would you live in any abandoned asylums in Scotland?)

 The ruins of Slains Castle are located in Cruden Bay, just 25 miles north of Aberdeen.
 The area surrounding the castle was often visited by Bram Stoker, the author of Dracula, and many believe that Slains Castle was the inspiration for the castle in his book.